 Host a Teacher from Germany – Why take part in the programme?

 Our school felt that we had brought a piece of the world into the classroom by hosting the German teacher for 3 weeks.
 It encouraged our students to see things from a different perspective, preparing them to become good citizens.
-(UK coordinating teacher, Francis Askew Primary School)
+(Francis Askew Primary School)

 Schools that have hosted a teacher from Germany this academic year share their highlights and the benefits of the programme: